Ranking Structure

 4. Assist the division leader when needed.

-5. Helps pass information down from upper division staff to the squads that they oversee.
+5. Helps pass information down from upper division staff to the section chief(s) that you oversee.

 Section Chief